 Victorian Interior Design

-Eclecticism was not a definition of a specific aesthetic but a description of a sensibility towards design that borrowed from historic example and chose from them or integrated them eclectically.
-The innovation of Eclecticism is that it allowed for choice based in individual taste, necessity and inclination.
-This in itself represented a society freer than before, with more wealth distribution, from the restraint of class and aesthetic exclusion.
+Eclecticism was not a definition of a specific aesthetic but a description of a sensibility towards design that borrowed from historic example and chose from them or integrated them heterogeneously.
+Eclecticism is an unique aesthetic in that it allows for choice based on individual taste, necessity, and inclination.
+This in itself came to represent a more egalitarian society in which wealth became more evenly distributed, and was freed from the restraint of class and aesthetic exclusion.